shreevardhan97/MOREL_FIX/baselines/README.md

     git clone https://github.com/openai/baselines.git
     cd baselines
     ```
 - If you don't have TensorFlow installed already, install your favourite flavor of TensorFlow.
-In most cases,
+In most cases, you may use
     ```bash
-    pip install tensorflow-gpu # if you have a CUDA-compatible gpu and proper drivers
+    pip install tensorflow-gpu==1.14 # if you have a CUDA-compatible gpu and proper drivers
     ```
     or
     ```bash
-    pip install tensorflow
+    pip install tensorflow==1.14
     ```
-    should be sufficient.
+    to install Tensorflow 1.14, which is the latest version of Tensorflow supported by the master branch.
 Refer to [TensorFlow installation guide](https://www.tensorflow.org/install/)
     for more details.

 - Install baselines package
     ```bash